Jorgan612/Pokemon-Stretch-/README.md

   - [Enzo Jimenez-Soto](https://github.com/ejimenezsoto)

 ## Wins
-	- What went well!
-	- Successes
+	- App styling is on point.
+  - Our app functions the way we intended it to.
+  - Good communication and workflow.

 ## Challenges + Improvements
-	- What was difficult & how you would like to improve on code/project
-	- Any Bugs
+	- Learning a new language is difficult.
+	- Styling on favoriting button within the favorites view is not consistent (but the functionality is there!).
+	- Passing state around makes it difficult to keep track of the data used within different parts of the app.

-	- Future Iterations
+## Future Iterations
+  - Comparison feature to compare type strengths and weaknesses between pokemon.
+  - The ability to search by properties other than name.

 ## Project Specs
-  - The project spec & rubric can be found [here](insert project spec sheet here)
+  - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/module-3/stretch.html)